-This appointment is part of a resolution passed by the WHO General Assembly in 2017 to prioritise hearing and to bring global authorities together to combat this epidemic through research, treatment and prevention.
-WHO estimates that the annual global cost of unaddressed hearing loss is US$750 billion, and that about half of hearing loss can be prevented through public health measures.
+This appointment is part of a resolution passed by the WHO General Assembly in 2017 to prioritise hearing and bring global authorities together to combat this epidemic through research, treatment and prevention WHO estimates that the annual global cost of unaddressed hearing loss is US$750 billion and that about half of the hearing loss can be prevented through public health measures.

 Currently, in Australia, one in six people suffer hearing loss, and this figure is predicted to rise to one in four people by 2030, due partly to ageing and the impact of excessive noise.
-More than a billion young people globally are at risk of hearing loss as a result of overexposure to recreational sounds, such as personal music players and concerts.
+More than a billion young people globally risk hearing loss due to overexposure to recreational sounds, such as personal music players and concerts.

 “This is an extraordinary achievement for Ear Science Institute Australia and recognises the quality of the work and contribution we make to research, education and clinical outcomes on a global scale,” said Ms Bellekom.

 “There is nothing else like this in Australia.
 This puts Western Australia on the map, and we are extremely proud of the tireless work that has brought us to this point.”

 “By leading key research projects, supporting clinical initiatives, educating communities and working to influence government policy, we hope to significantly reduce the number of people living with disabling hearing loss in the Western Pacific region in the future.”